Election 2020 - 'Stardust' vs 'the Crusher'; Jacinda Ardern and Judith Collins face off in Parliament

-National Party leader Judith Collins will go head to head with Prime Minister Jacinda Ardern in Question Time today for the first time since she took over as party leader.
+National Party leader Judith Collins is going head to head with Prime Minister Jacinda Ardern in Question Time today for the first time since she took over as party leader.

-It has been a tumultuous week since Collins won the caucus vote for party leader, and she will be hoping for a solid performance in the House, which sits from 2pm today.
+It has been a tumultuous week since Collins won the caucus vote for party leader, and she will be hoping for a solid performance in the House from 2pm today.

-Collins has the second question of the day and will ask the Prime Minister: "Is she satisfied with her Government's record of delivery for new transport projects across the country?"
+Collins had the second question of the day and asked the Prime Minister: "Is she satisfied with her Government's record of delivery for new transport projects across the country?"

-This follows National's $31 billion infrastructure policy over 10 years that Collins announced on Friday, with a major focus on transport in the upper North Island including a four-lane expressway from Whangārei to Tauranga.
+Ardern answered by first congratulating Collins for being elevated to National's leader before listing a range of transport projects from rumble strips to Auckland's City Rail Link.

+On light rail, Ardern said: "Sometimes it takes a little longer than you'd like to get what you want, and light rail would be an example of that for me and for the Labour Party."

 Read More